-A New Look at an Old Way of Life
+A New Way to Look at a Old Life

 Alternative health options can include anything from natural herbs used to treat sunburns to using acupuncture for controlling excruciating pain.
 It’s been around in one form or another for thousands of years and its beginnings are generally attributed to the Chinese.